ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    scope_entry = [oscore-gname, oscore-gperm]
 ~~~~~~~~~~~

-Future specifications that define new Group OSCORE roles MUST register a corresponding numeric identifier in the "Group OSCORE Roles" registry.
+Future specifications that define new Group OSCORE roles must register a corresponding numeric identifier in the "Group OSCORE Roles" registry defined in {{ssec-iana-group-oscore-roles-registry}} of this document.

 Note that the value 0 is not available to use as numeric identifier to specify a Group OSCORE role.
 It follows that, when expressing Group OSCORE roles to take in a group as per this document, a scope entry has the least significant bit of "Tperm" always set to 0.